 Torndirrup National Park is a bit of a hidden gem.
 When I asked people for Western Australia recommendations no one mentioned it.
 Then one day I was doing some research and saw an amazing photo of Frenchman Bay.
 Then I looked on Google maps and there are so many incredible beaches here.
 As well as beaches, there is a ledge that you can see through the floor you stand on to the waves far down below.
 There are also some great walks you can do here and sunsets spots.
 It is the perfect stop along your Western Australia road trip.
-After leaving the beautiful Elephant Rocks in Denmark and before doing the epic drive to Esperance be sure to spend a night or two near Albany.
+After leaving the beautiful Elephant Rocks in Denmark and before doing the epic drive to Esperance be sure to spend a night or two near Albany and to experience the stunning Albany beaches.

 Please note that this post may contain affiliate links and any sales made through these links will reward me a small commission – at no extra cost for you.